anthonyg-1/PSTcpIp/README.md

 ## PSTcpIp

-Contains functions that faciliate testing network connectivity, TLS/SSL and other network tasks.
+This PowerShell module contains functions that faciliate testing network connectivity, TLS/SSL and other network tasks.

 ## Install and Usage